ws/xcelsior/README.md

   console.log(response);
 ```

+# Todo

+- more endpoints
+- helper functions for loading/autoloading certs
+- potentially export an abstraction in additional to all the utility methods
+- rewrite discoverMeters() to use our own retry/timeout logic

 # Credits

 This library would not have been possible without @zaknye's excellent [xcel_itron2mqtt](https://github.com/zaknye/xcel_itron2mqtt) to reference.
 Major props to him for doing the hard work.